-Policies in this MDP speak to many of these opportunities, including agricultural expansion, building the tourism industry, and providing employment lands for expanding and new businesses.
-Coordinating these endeavours is an important task for the County so that the greatest economic impact is felt from every municipal decision.
+Policies in this MDP speak to many of these opportunities, including agricultural expansion, building the tourism industry, pursuing opportunities to gain access to resources, and providing land for expanding and new businesses.
+Coordinating these endeavours is an important task for the County so the greatest economic impact is felt from municipal decisions.

-- Identify emerging economic sectors and provide a foundation that attracts them to Mackenzie County and support their development. - Leverage and support existing hubs of economic development and diversification in the County. - Leverage partnerships with organizations such as the Regional Economic Development Initiative (REDI) and Mackenzie Applied Research Association (MARA).
+- Identify emerging economic sectors and provide a foundation that attracts them to Mackenzie County and support their development. - Leverage and support existing hubs of economic development and diversification in the County. - Support increased access to resources. - Remove land moratoriums and restrictive land policies in conjunction with the Provincial government. - Leverage partnerships with organizations such as the Regional Economic Development Initiative (REDI), Invest Alberta, and Mackenzie Applied Research Association (MARA).

-- a) The County should update the County Economic Development Strategy to align with the Province's diversification goals as well as their own and formulate a clear framework for stimulating and providing economic initiatives. - b) The County should conduct an "Ease of Doing Business" check as part of developing the new Economic Development Strategy that identifies common barriers and challenges to expanding or diversifying faced by Mackenzie County businesses.
-The findings of this check should become priority action items for the County to address.
+- a) The County should update the County Economic Development Strategy to align with the Province's diversification goals as well as their own and formulate a clear framework for stimulating and providing economic initiatives. - b) The County should conduct an "Ease of Doing Business" check as part of developing the new Economic Development Strategy that identifies barriers and challenges faced by Mackenzie County businesses.
+The findings of this check should become County priority action items.

-- c) As part of the Economic Development Strategy update, the County should prioritize its existing hubs of economic activity, development, and diversification, such as the Mackenzie Applied Research Association. - d) New and emerging technologies and industries not contemplated by County plans and policies should be interpreted in the most favourable lens possible within the existing planning framework. - e) The County should regularly reassess its economic priorities following government changes in senior levels of government to ensure that the County best positions its economic prerogatives to benefit from potential economic development funding streams. - f) The County will work closely with regional partners on major infrastructure projects that will increase the economic competitiveness of the entire region. - g) New and emerging forms of agriculture, particularly those that take advantage of the County's high crop quality and long summer days, should be embraced by the County. - h) The County should leverage opportunities or partner with other agencies to create a seedfunding program that offers micro loans or grants to residents with new business ideas, in order to support the development of entrepreneurs in the County. - i) Encourage the acquisition and development of Crown land where it may be utilized for economic activities, including tourism and recreation. - j) Ensure there is a supply of land to accommodate new and emerging commercial and industrial industries. - k) Identify and support the development of tourism and recreation opportunities.
+- c) As part of the Economic Development Strategy update, the County should prioritize existing hubs of economic activity and diversification, such as the Mackenzie Applied Research Association. - d) New and emerging technologies and industries not contemplated by County plans and policies should be interpreted in the most favourable lens possible within the existing planning framework. - e) The County should regularly reassess its economic priorities following senior level of government changes to ensure the County best positions its economic prerogatives to benefit from economic development funding streams. - f) The County will work closely with regional partners on infrastructure projects that increase the economic competitiveness of the region. - g) New and emerging forms of agriculture, particularly those that take advantage of the County's high crop quality and long summer days, should be embraced by the County. - h) The County should support agencies operating seed-funding programs offering microloans or grants to residents with new business ideas, supporting entrepreneurs in the County. - i) Support the acquisition and development of Crown Land where it may be utilized for economic activities, including tourism and recreation. - j) Ensure land supply can accommodate new and emerging commercial and industrial industries. - k) Identify and support the development of tourism and recreation opportunities. - Identify and support the development of railready business, especially where new rail-adjacent lands are available.